PhDane/PhDane.github.io/_posts/2023-08-15-mental-illness-in-the-workplace-resources.md

 tags: "[mental illness, workplace]"
 ---
 ## Resources

+### HBR and SHRM - How Leaders Can Share Their Mental Health Story
+- [Leaders: Sharing Your Own Mental Health Story Can Help You Become a Better Ally](https://drive.google.com/file/d/11Ctq2tq9CX0YHBoJDiEAbGMUMti-brrq/view?usp=drive_link){:target="_blank"} - Really useful tool for leaders.
+Leaders modeling disclosure is one of the most powerful tools to help reduce workplace stigma.

 ### US Department of Labor - Office of Disability Employment Policy
 - [Job Accommodation Network](https://askjan.org/){:target="_blank"} - Guidance on job accommodations (can search by disability to find lists of possible accommodations) and disability employment.
 They also provide one-on-one guidance.